 Signs of A Helicopter Parent

-One of the characteristics of helicopter parents is that the parents micromanage their children’s life.
+One of the characteristics of helicopter parenting is that the parents micromanage their children’s life.
 While young children do require parents’ supervision, control and guidance to learn the rules of the world, these parents do it at a developmentally inappropriate level.

 Helicopter parents monitor their children constantly.
 They control their children’s behavior and insist on helping with tasks their children should be capable of doing alone.
 When their children face the slightest obstacle, they dive in to rescue immediately.